 - Mugs for serving

 - 1 bag light pink candy melts

 - 6 tablespoons Nesquik strawberry mix

-- Valentine’s Day sprinkles
+- Valentine’s Day sprinkles for decor

 An easy shopping list to make a simply delightful recipe for that special someone who is downright easy to love!

 I’ve been told that hot chocolate bombs of any variety seem intimidating and daunting to make.
 But the opposite couldn’t be more accurate!
 Give my recipe a try to see how straightforward (and delicious) the process can be.

 But just in case you’re still feeling a bit weary, here are a few tips and tricks to help ease your fears and get you focused on what matters most: celebrating those you love.